Architecture:

 Self Portrait Photograph of Frank Lloyd Wright, ca. 1905.
 Collection of Frank Lloyd Wright Trust.

 During the early 1890s, the nation was in a recession, and there was plenty of competition among Chicago’s many architectural firms.
-Through his Oak Park neighbors, friends and fellow Unitarians, the young architect was able to secure numerous commissions in the area.
-These early projects gave him the opportunity to explore ideas, experiment with designs, and grow his practice.
-Among the early designs that helped shape what would become known as Wright’s iconic Prairie style was the Harry and Louisa Goodrich House.
+Through his Oak Park neighbors, friends, and fellow Unitarians, the young architect secured numerous commissions in the area.
+One of the most important of these was Charles E. Roberts (1843-1943), a successful inventor, mechanic, and businessman.
+Roberts was a prominent community leader who became a key mentor to the young architect.

-Frank Lloyd Wright Home and Studio, Oak Park, Illinois, 1967.
-Philip Turner, Photographer.
-Historic American Building Survey.
+Frank Lloyd Wright Home and Studio, Oak Park, Illinois.
+Allix Rogers, Photographer.

 Harry and Louisa Goodrich House, 2025.
 Photo by Julia Bachrach.

-Charles E. Roberts (1843-1943) was a successful inventor, mechanic, and businessman, and, like Wright, an Oak Park resident and Unitarian.
-Roberts was a prominent community leader who became a key mentor to the young architect.
-In 1896, when Wright was just starting out, Roberts commissioned him to design several projects, including remodeling and enlarging Roberts’s home at 321 N. Euclid Avenue and designing a summer house for the family.
-In an even more ambitious project for Roberts, Wright designed a speculative development of residences geared towards middle-class residents.
-These houses were proposed for a two-block area in the Ridgeland section of Oak Park, near the future site of the Goodrich House.
+In 1896, when Wright was just starting out, Roberts commissioned him to design several projects, including remodeling and enlarging his own home at 321 N. Euclid Avenue and designing a summer house for the family.
+In an even more ambitious project, Roberts had Wright design a speculative development.
+Encompassing a two-block area in what would become the Ridgeland section of Oak Park, the proposal called for dozens of high-quality comfortable homes for middle-class residents.

-Right: Same perspective view of the Goodrich House, 2025
+Right: Similar perspective view of the Goodrich House, 2025.

 Left: Wright’s perspective drawing for house No. 2.
 January 1896.
 It is unclear when Wright added the hipped roof revision (shown in pencil).
 However, the Goodrich house retained the gable roof shown in the original drawing.